hozmaster/dyndnsgd/README.md

 ### After installation.

 Verify that this plugin is visible at Service-manu.
-It should menu item the 'DynDNSGD'.
-If not plugin is not installed correctly.
+It should have a menu item called **'Dynamic DNS (goddy)**.

-Open and verify opened sub menu contains next sub items: 'Settings', 'Accounts', 'Domains' and 'Log Files'.
+Open and verify opened sub menu contains next sub items: 'Settings', 'Domains' and 'Log'.

-* Some key point from component: user can't enter any of domain for accounts.
-They are fetched from Account-view.
 ### Settings-view

 The Settings view contains next controls : 'Enable', 'Interface' and 'Log Level'